 Qualified Professionals

-We have performed hundreds of Environmental sciences projects in the mid-Atlantic region in Delaware, Maryland, Pennsylvania, New Jersey and south to Virginia, and, since 2009, Landmark Science & Engineering has offered these services with experienced, in-house staff.
-The combination of environmental sciences and civil engineering, augmented by GIS mapping and surveying services, helps us bring innovative solutions and enhanced value to your important site development projects.
+We have performed hundreds of Environmental sciences projects in the mid-Atlantic region in Delaware, Maryland, Pennsylvania, New Jersey and south to Virginia, and, since 2009, Landmark has offered these services with experienced, in-house staff.
+The combination of environmental sciences and civil engineering, augmented by GIS mapping and surveying services, helps us bring innovative solutions and enhanced value to your important site development and brownfield projects.

 Discuss your project with a professional:

-- Craig S. Smith, PWS is a registered Professional Wetland Scientist and a Maryland DNR-Qualified Forest Professional, with over 30 years of wetland and forest delineation and forest stand conservation experience.
+• Craig S. Smith, PWS is a Md.
+DNR-Qualified Forest Professional with over 30 years of wetland and forest delineation and forest stand conservation experience.
 He has completed many successful brownfield and site remediation projects.
-Read Craig’s blog to understand New Castle County’s new Forest Protection Regulations.
+Craig’s FHVA blog explains New Castle County’s new Forest Protection Regulations.
 Contact Craig at 302-444-0793 or by email at info@landmark-se.com.

-- Amy Nazdrowicz, PWS is a registered Professional Wetland Scientist, Qualified Bog Turtle Surveyor recognized by DE/MD/PA and head of the Environmental Sciences division.
-She is a respected wetlands expert whose research has been published on the biodiversity of constructed wetlands and she has conducted scientific seminars and educational programs on topics including wetland creation, wetland diversity, native plants, landscape ecology, and herpetology.
+Amy Nazdrowicz, PWS is a Qualified Bog Turtle Surveyor recognized by DE, MD and PA.
+She is a respected wetlands expert whose research has been published on the biodiversity of constructed wetlands.
 Contact Amy at 302-444-0787 or by email at info@landmark-se.com.

-Download the 2022 Bog Turtle Season info sheet - Douglas L. Seavey, PE is a registered Professional Engineer with a MS in Environmental Engineering and a BS in Civil Engineering.
+Douglas L. Seavey, PE holds MS EnvEng and BSCE degrees.
 He is experienced in all phases of environmental investigations and remediation including civil engineering design, environmental engineering data collection/investigation, data analysis, remediation/management and GIS mapping.
-He can arrange for your Phase I and Phase II ESAs.
-Contact Doug at 302-444-0792 or by email at info@landmark-se.com.
+Contact Doug to arrange for your Phase I and Phase II ESAs at 302-444-0792 or by email at info@landmark-se.com.

 DOWNLOAD BROCHURE

-Click below to see more about environmental services provided.
+Click below to see more about our environmental services.

 Wetland & Forest Delineations and Related Services